GuilinDev/GuilinDev.github.io/_posts/2021-12-26-Datatable-LC.md

-                    ["lc1281", "E", "Math", "Subtract the Product and Sum of Digits of an Integer", ""], ["lc1282", "M", "Hashtable", "Group the People Given the Group Size They Belong To", ""], ["lc1286", "M", "Design", "Iterator for Combination", "逆序检查，顺序推进"], ["lc1297", "M", "String", "Maximum Number of Occurrences of a Substring", ""], ["lc1304", "E", "Array", "Find N Unique Integers Sum up to Zero", ""], ["lc1312", "H", "DP", "Minimum Insertion Steps to Make a String Palindrome", ""],
+                    ["lc1281", "E", "Math", "Subtract the Product and Sum of Digits of an Integer", ""], ["lc1282", "M", "Hashtable", "Group the People Given the Group Size They Belong To", ""], ["lc1286", "M", "Design", "Iterator for Combination", "逆序检查，顺序推进"], ["lc1293", "H", "BFS", "Shortest Path in a Grid with Obstacles Elimination", ""], ["lc1297", "M", "String", "Maximum Number of Occurrences of a Substring", ""], ["lc1304", "E", "Array", "Find N Unique Integers Sum up to Zero", ""], ["lc1312", "H", "DP", "Minimum Insertion Steps to Make a String Palindrome", ""],